section-engineering-education/engineering-education/content/articles/creating-a-finger-counter/index.md

 - This will apply to all fingers except the thumb.
 For the thumb, we will check whether knuckle number `4` is above knuckle number `2`.
 If this is the case then the thumb is open else, the thumb is closed.

 ### Creating a finger counter program using computer vision, OpenCv, and Python
 First, we need to prepare our working environment in _Pycharm_.
-Open the pycharm app and click `create a new project` on the window that appears.
+To do so, open the pycharm app and click `create a new project` on the window that appears.

 This will be as shown in the screenshot below.